A Fully Reversible Male Contraceptive Could Become A Thing, But Big Pharma Might Put A Stop To It

 At present, Parsemus Foundation’s goal is to release Vasalgel to the public as soon as possible so that it could serve as an alternative to vasectomy.
 According to the organization’s official website, the first clinical trial is expected to begin in 2018.

 The development of Vasagel started out as a “social venture” from a company that aims to mass distribute a cheaper alternative to traditional male contraceptives.
-The company, however, doesn’t have enough money to finish the project and has launched fundraising campaigns that will help them fund pre-clinical studies that will make the first human trial possible.
+The company, however, doesn’t have enough money to finish the project, and has launched fundraising campaigns that will help them fund pre-clinical studies that will make the first human trial possible.

 The company also claims that big pharma isn’t interested in their product since it’s more profitable to sell pills to women every month, as previously reported by The Independent.